LockyWebb/HYBPAanalysis/Title.md

 opposed to those who lose by a lot.

-We can see from the different ranking methods, that panelists who appear a lot but don’t win a lot (i.e. Sam Pang, Kitty Flanagan) have a lower Elo rating than panelists who have never won but who have only appeared a few times (i.e. Joel Creasey and Sarah Pascoe).
+We can see from the different ranking methods, that panelists who appear a lot but don’t win a lot (i.e. Kitty Flanagan and Celia Pacquola) have a lower Elo rating than panelists who have never won but who have only appeared a few times (i.e. Joel Creasey and Sarah Pascoe).

 Amanda Keller has the top ranking with Elo ratings, with Harry Shear dropping down the ranks.